scottr131/docs/hyperconverged-cluster/incus-hyperconverged-cluster.md

 ### Lower Routing Layer (FRRouting)

-Since the high speed network consists of three independent links, we need a way to join those together.
+Since the high-speed network consists of three independent links, we need a way to join those together.
 There are several ways to do this, this may not be the best way.
 This cluster will use FRRouting with IP forwarding on the nodes to give each node a stable IP address with a redundant path in case of a link failure.

 ### Hypervisor Layer (Qemu / KVM / LXC)